wpearman1996/MARES_database_pipeline/README.md

 # MARES pipeline

-Either you choose Option 1 or 2 to set up your dependencies, now you are ready to start running the MARES pipeline and build your own custom reference sequences database for taxonomic classification of your metabarcoding data!
+Either you choose Option 1 or 2 to set up your dependencies, now you are ready to start running the step-by-step MARES pipeline and build your own custom reference sequences database for taxonomic classification of your metabarcoding data!

-You need to run each of the following steps and choose different parameters to customise your database along the different steps of the pipeline.
+You need to run each of the following steps in order and choose different parameters to customise your database in the different steps of the pipeline.

-Download the contents of this repository if you chose running MARES pipeline locally (Option 2).
-If you chose Docker option (Option 1) the contents of the repository are already in the Docker image.
+First, download the contents of this repository if you chose running MARES pipeline locally (Option 2).
+If you chose Docker contaoner option (Option 1) the contents of the repository are already in the Docker image.
+Note: make sure you are in the same folder as the steps scripts to run the pipeline.

 May the force be with you!

 ### List of Files that need modification prior to running the following steps